School Site Assembly Process

 Current school site availability

-City staff are exploring multiple options, including land purchases, looking at land that the City already owns, and discussing with developers how to shift timelines or priorities in upcoming neighbourhoods to obtain a site large enough to accommodate one or more high schools to help meet school boards’ needs.
+City staff identified the location after considering multiple options, including land purchases, looking at land that the City already owns, and discussing with developers how to shift timelines or priorities in upcoming neighbourhoods to obtain a site large enough to accommodate one or more high schools to help meet school boards’ needs.

-However, once the land is obtained by the City, if it is done outside of the development process, it can still take time to get a school site ready.
+As the land is owned by the City and will be serviced outside the development process, it will take time to get a site ready for construction of a school.
 The process of servicing land requires land studies and planning to ensure that the area is designed properly and follows all applicable regulations.
 It also requires the construction of sewer, water and power connections, roads, sidewalks, and other infrastructure before any school site construction projects can begin.